dark-kitt/wordpress-theme-vue/README.md

 # docker
 127.0.0.1       example.kitt api.example.kitt
 ```
-⚠️ **End: Necessary local configuration to resolve the custom domain.**

-Afterwards, your folder/file structure should look like this.
+Afterward, your folder/file structure should look like this.
 ```text
 /example
 ├── .env